chrisjschmitt/RunnersWardrobeV2/README.md

 - **Learning System**: Recommendations improve based on your feedback
 - **Editable Clothing**: Tap any item to change it before your activity
 - **Custom Clothing Options**: Add your own items (saved per activity)
-- **Temperature Unit Toggle**: Switch between Celsius and Fahrenheit
+- **Unit Preferences**: Switch between Celsius/Fahrenheit and km/h/mph

 ### Smart Features
 - **Automatic Accessories**: Recommends sunglasses when sunny, headlamp when dark